nicolaprezza/nicolaprezza.github.io/index.md

 # News

+* Program committee of IWOCA 2021 (International Workshop on Combinatorial Algorithms) and ISAAC 2021 (International Symposium on Algorithms and Computation).
+* I received the Italian National Scientific Habilitation (ASN) in Computer Science and in Computer Engineering.
 * Program committee of the 27th International Symposium on String Processing and Information Retrieval [SPIRE 2020], to be held in Orlando, Florida.
 * Invited speaker at the 18th Symposium on Experimental Algorithms June 16-18, 2020, Catania, Italy.
 [SEA 2020](http://www.sea2020.dmi.unict.it/).
 * Invited speaker at The 5th International Workshop on Innovative Algorithms for Big Data [IABD 2019](https://sites.google.com/view/iabd2019/iabd2019), Kyoto.